conduktor/conduktor-docs/docs/platform/configuration/configuration-snippets.md

 </TabItem>
 </Tabs>

-Connect to an MSK cluster with schema registry using the default chain of credentials providers
+Connect to an MSK cluster with schema registry using the default chain of credentials providers.

 <Tabs>
 <TabItem value="YAML  File" label="YAML File">